The Church of God in Germany partners with other Christians, fellowships and churches that share the following common characteristics:

 Evangelical and Protestant free churches and free church fellowships in Germany joined forces in 1926, forming the Association of Protestant Free Churches (Vereinigung Evangelischer Freikirchen, or VEF).
 The association aims to promote the member churches’ common mission, to intensify fellowship between the various churches and to represent their common concerns in public.

 The VEF presently consists of twelve member churches and three guest churches.
 The Church of God in Germany is one of the member churches.
-Since 2017, National Overseer Marc Brenner has been serving as Vice President of the VEF.
+Marc Brenner has been a member of the VEF Board since 2009 and President of VEF since 2023.

 Further details: www.vef.de